ignaigna/Simpsons-Hit-Run/README.md

 #### Setup

+> [!WARNING]
+> The source directory root must have an 'Assets' folder and  you must put all assets here if you intent to run the debugger and not manually deploy.

 1. Open command prompt and navigate to a directory where you want to store the source and run `git clone https://github.com/3UR/Simpsons-Hit-Run`
 2. When done you can open `SRR2.sln` with Visual Studio.
 3. Once in Visual Studio press `Tools -> Command Line -> Developer Command Prompt`